By KBB.com Editors

 Although it comes with a slight penalty in fuel economy, we liked the crisp shifts and close gear ratios of the standard 6-speed transmission.

-Unlike many of its compact car rivals, the 2013 Honda CR-Z offers most of today's must-have features as standard issue.
-Those include such niceties as a rear backup camera with guidelines, Bluetooth connectivity, aluminum-alloy wheels, automatic climate control, and a multi-information display.
+Unlike many of its compact-car rivals, the 2014 Honda CR-Z offers most of today's must-have features as standard issue.
+Those include such niceties as a rearview camera with guidelines, Bluetooth connectivity, aluminum-alloy wheels, automatic climate control and a multi-information display.
 Notable audio hardware consists of six speakers, a USB port for portable music players and a 160-watt receiver.
 All CR-Z hybrids protect occupants with six airbags, the usual helping of electronic stability controls, and active head restraints that help reduce the severity of whiplash-related injuries.

-As is the case with all Honda products, most optional features available on the 2013 CR-Z can be acquired by stepping up to a higher trim level.
-Trading up from the base model to the EX trim lands you xenon headlights, which are up to three times brighter than traditional halogen systems, LED daytime running lights, and a 7-speaker premium audio system with a subwoofer.
+As is the case with all Honda vehicles, most optional features available on the 2014 CR-Z can be acquired by stepping up to a higher trim level.
+Trading up from the base model to the EX trim lands you xenon headlights, which are up to three times brighter than traditional halogen systems, LED daytime running lights and a 7-speaker premium audio system with a subwoofer.
 While its capabilities are comparatively outdated, a touch-screen navigation system with a basic text messaging function is available on EX models.

 The gasoline/electric powertrain comprises a 1.5-liter i-VTEC engine mated to a 15-kilowatt motor, combining to deliver 130 horsepower.
 This combination is the sixth iteration of Honda's Integrated Motor Assist (IMA) technology since its debut in the original Honda Insight for the 2000 model year.
 While 130 horsepower might not sound like much, the broad torque curve makes freeway passing and darting through intersections a breeze.
 One feature we did not care for was the auto-stop feature, which is a fuel-saving measure that turns off the engine at a complete stop and often causes the vehicle to judder upon restarting.
 If you find a row-it-yourself gearbox unappealing, every CR-Z model can be fitted with a gearless continuously variable automatic transmission (CVT).

-1.5-liter gasoline engine with Integrated Motor Assist (hybrid)
+1.5-liter gasoline engine + Integrated Motor Assist (hybrid)

 130 horsepower @ 6,000 rpm